mithril-security/bastionlab/docs/docs/reference-guides/benchmarks/benchmarks.md

 ### Benchmarking a 10Mx7 JOIN 100x5

-As you can see in this benchmark, BastionLab can perform operations faster than the other compared solutions.
+This benchmark shows that BastionLab can perform operations faster than the other compared solutions - Pandas and Polars, two of the most popular data science libraries used today.
 The mean execution times show that BastionLab is comparable to Polars with BastionLab being 1.14 times faster than Polars Rust, and 1.19 times faster than Polars Python.

 BastionLab is 7.15 times faster than Pandas.